Invasion (2005 TV series): Post-Cancellation Praise: A Cult Following

 Additionally, D.S.
 Watson’s article, “Does Anyone Remember…Invasion (2005)?
 The Best Sci-Fi Show No One Watched,” underscores the show’s lasting impact.
 Watson argues that Invasion is a "hidden gem" and praises it for its unique combination of psychological horror and sci-fi, with a gripping narrative, strong performances (especially from William Fichtner), and stunning production values.
 He notes that it was ahead of its time, and despite being unfairly canceled, it remains a standout in the sci-fi genre, deserving more recognition for its cinematic quality and depth.

 For Shaun Cassidy, Invasion was a chance to explore themes that were deeply personal.
 In a 2024 interview, he explained, "It's always about family, usually some hidden version of my own or my own experiences."
 He went on to describe how Invasion was marketed as an alien invasion story, but for him, it was about "the invasion of a new father in my children's house" and the challenges of co-parenting after divorce.
 Cassidy noted that, much like in his earlier series American Gothic, he was exploring dysfunctional family dynamics and the emotional complexities of blended families in the midst of extraordinary circumstances.

+In 2026, TVLine included Invasion among forgotten 2000s science-fiction series worth revisiting, praising its distinctive alien mythology and twist-filled storytelling, and describing the series as “paranoid, eerie, and full of slow-burn horror.”